 While the problematic lyrics – which suggest that a Native American lurks beneath Ant’s white skin – are alarming and jarring to a modern listener, if you can see beyond these dated ideas you can’t help but be in awe of the track’s genuinely savage and ferocious instrumental, not to mention the layers upon layers of vocals which build to create a really intimidating and atmospheric soundscape.

-While the song’s subject matter has not aged well, the music itself certainly has, with intense, dark guitar riffs and an unstoppable tribal drum beat rubbing against each other to create a track which displays a surprisingly barbaric side to the band.
+While the song’s subject matter has not aged well, the music itself certainly has, with intense, dark guitar riffs and an unstoppable tribal drum beat rubbing against each other to create a track that displays a surprisingly barbaric side to the band.

 # 1 – Prince Charming